 Q: What standards should I address?

-A: You may address any standards from the current Minnesota Mathematics Standards.
+A: You may address any standards from the current Minnesota Academic Standards for Mathematics.

 Q: What does it mean to replicate?

 A: MCTM wants the grant money to foster new ideas and projects that can be shared with others.
-Other educators must be able to take your project and implement it in their own classroom.
-If you develop lesson plans, activities, student worksheets, etc, these need to be made available so that others don’t have to redevelop them.
+Other educators must be able to take your project and implement it in their own classroom/settings.
+If you develop lesson plans, activities, student worksheets, etc, these need to be made available so that others don’t have to redevelop them, in harmony with good copyright practices.

-Q: What is the timeline for to complete the project?
+Q: What is the timeline for completing the project?

 Q: What kinds of projects have been funded in the past?

-A: In the past 4 years, projects include: 1) a sewing machine for a geometry quilt project ; 2) supplies for an after school math club with a geometry focus for grades 3-6; 3) Projects for Geometry and Algebra involving Visual, Auditory, and Kinesthetic learning styles.
+A: In the past years, projects include: 1) a sewing machine for a geometry quilt project ; 2) supplies for an after school math club with a geometry focus for grades 3-6; 3) Projects for Geometry and Algebra involving Visual, Auditory, and Kinesthetic learning styles and 4) supporting immigrant learners by tailoring instruction to their diagnosed math needs.